alicjamazur/app-object-detection/README.md

 ### Clean up

-Don't forget to delete your resources, when not in use.
+Don't forget to delete your resources:

 - From the console: select the stack to be deleted and then click **Delete** button
 - Using AWS CLI: run the command